TosbackCgusBridge-Bot/CGUs-versions/Staples/Privacy Policy.md

 **Technology and Business Machines**

 Technology and business machines may only be returned within 14 days of the date of receipt, including Staples® brand technology and business machine products.
+For items that are past their eligible return date, consider trading them in for Staples eGift cards at www.staples.gazelle.com.
+Over 20 product categories are accepted, including laptops, tablets, GPS, digital cameras, projectors, mobile phones, and more.

 **Furniture**